deshondixon/about-me-mikemc26m/README.md

-# LAB - 2
+# LABs - 2 & 3

-## About Me
+## About Me - Lab 2

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+The index page tells the user about me.
+I added JS that promted the user to guess yes or no to 5 questions.

+## Lab 3

+I added JS to prompt the user to guess my favorite items and limited them on the number of guesses.

 ### Author: Student/Group Name (Add name of any help I got)